iraiosub/riboseq-flow/README.md

 5. Request a review from iraiosub on your pull request.
 6. The pull request will trigger a workflow execution on GitHub Actions for continuous integration (CI) of the pipeline.
 This is designed to automatically test riboseq-flow whenever a pull request is made to the main or dev branches of the repository.
 It ensures that the pipeline runs correctly in an Ubuntu environment, helping to catch any issues or errors early in the development process.

+## Why use riboseq-flow?

+- it's user-friendly: it only requires minimal knowledge of the command-line interface
+- it can be reliably and consistently executed across different systems using `Docker` or `Singularity`
+- the user doesn't need to manage or install individual tool dependencies, only `Nextflow` and `Docker` or `Singularity`; containerisation ensures each process has the exact software and environment it needs
+- it produces the same results regardless of where the pipeline is run, which is a cornerstone of computational reproduciblity in scientific research
+- it enables efficient analysis of many samples in parallel, enabling comparative studies
+- it integrates data processing steps with quality control
+- it tallies reads at each critical step and produces bespoke ribo-seq quality reports
+- it provides users with a transparent view of the read processing and quality, and empowers them with a deeper understanding of the data, enabling more informed decisions for downstream analyses
+- it's open-source and version-controlled
+- it meets FAIR principles